input-output-hk/mithril/docs/website/adr/012-release/index.md

 A distribution is a software package built once and then promoted from the testing environment to the production environment.
 It may be signed.

 - Keep it simple.
-- Automate as much as possible: every step that does not require a human decision must be automated.
+- Automate as much as possible: every step that does not require a human decision shall be automated.
 - Minimize the mean time to release.

 ## Decision